 Peanut Oil Health Benefits

-There's also a good amount of vitamin E, containing 11% of your recommended daily amount (RDA).
+There's also a good amount of vitamin E, containing 11% of your recommended daily amount (RDA), as stated by the USDA’s dietary food guide.

 Vitamin E works as an antioxidant and helps fight free radicals in your body.
 Peanut oil also increases insulin sensitivity which regulates your blood sugar levels and helps to make you feel less hungry.

-Peanut oil is a great natural relief and remedy for many complications such as Arthritis, joint pain, Eczema, and other skin dryness disorders.
+Peanut oil is a great natural relief and remedy for many inflammatory complications, illnesses, and diseases such as:

 Although peanut oil is great at regulating blood sugar levels and insulin sensitivity, we would not recommend having it be your main cooking oil if you're diabetic, suffered from heart disease in the past or have any similar issues.